BolajiAyodeji/Blogposts/cjvvei43q0011e4s131vmolae.md

 user = 'Joe Nash'
 ```

 This would throw an `Uncaught TypeError` because we are trying to reassign the variable **user**, which was declared with the `const` keyword.
-THIS IS NOT VALID.
+This is not valid!

 ![](https://cdn-images-1.medium.com/max/1600/1*fkm8tv7a1jdhQSWa1Hl5tg.png)